droidian/porting-guide/debugging-tips.md

 Make sure to come back to this issue later to find a proper solution.

+### lxc@android and phosh started but no output

+If phosh and lxc@android have started with udev rules in plcae but there is no output on the screen, it is possible that vndservicemanager is crashing.

+On Halium 11 and some Halium 10 devices, a patched version of vndservicemanager has to be used. a patched version of vndservicemanager can be found [here](https://github.com/droidian-starqlte/adaptation-droidian-starqlte/blob/bookworm/usr/lib/droid-vendor-overlay/bin/vndservicemanager).

+	(device)# mkdir -p /usr/lib/droid-vendor-overlay/bin/
+	(device)# cp vndservicemanager /usr/lib/droid-vendor-overlay/bin/

+Reboot

 ### Long boot times

 If you are encountering long boot times, you can try inspecting kernel logs and check what process was keeping the system from booting up